mollymaskrey/adaptive-optics/README.md

 ```

 ## Background
 This simulator was built as a proof of concept by Molly Maskrey, drawing on years of experience in adaptive optics at AMOS atop Haleakalā.
 The goal is to provide a research-grade sandbox for exploring classical and quantum AO optimization strategies.
+The idea came fom my experience taking the D-Wave Quantum Core training.
+Finding that I had solver time remaining after completing the class, I wanted
+gain more experience using the actual hardware while I had the chance.

 ## Future Enhancements

-🌐 Web-based deployment using Dash or Flask
+• Web-based deployment using Dash or Flask

-📡 Real-time actuator data integration
+• Real-time actuator data integration

-🧠 Reinforcement learning for dynamic correction control
+• Reinforcement learning for dynamic correction control

-⚛️ Hybrid quantum-classical solvers for multi-mode AO
+• Hybrid quantum-classical solvers for multi-mode AO